calblueprint/dccentralkitchen/docs/admin/links.md

 # Important Links

-## Shortlinks
+## Short-links

-We use editable shortlinks so the external links used throughout the apps can be easily updated without changing the code.
+We use editable short-links so the external links used throughout the apps can be easily updated without changing the code.

 | Link                                 | Description                                                                                                                                     |
 | ------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------- |